friendly-bits/geoblocker-bash/README.md

 - example (for Germany and Netherlands): ```sudo bash geoblocker_bash-install -c "DE NL"```

 (when specifying multiple countries, put the list in double quotes)

+6) That's it!
+If no errors occured during installation (such as missing prerequisites), your computer should now only be accessible from the countries you specified during installation, and automatic list updates should just work.
+By default, ip lists will be updated daily at 4am - you can verify that updates do work next day by running something like ```cat /var/log/syslog | grep geoblocker_bash```

 **To change configuration:**
 run ```sudo geoblocker_bash-manage -a <action> [-c "country_codes"]```